John Jay Medal for Service

 The Jay Medal is awarded to individuals whose contributions to society elevate and strengthen the legacy of native New Yorker, John Jay whose own service helped form our nation.
 The event celebrates notable accomplishments in preservation, scholarship, social and environmental justice and civic advocacy.

 Photos (Left to Right) Photo One: 2016 Dinner – Nick Robinson, Catherine “Kitty” Aresty, Joseph Ellis Photo Two: 2012 Dinner Barbaralee Diamonstein-Spielvogel, Hon.
 Nita Lowey and Catherine “Kitty” Aresty

 John Jay Medal For Service

-In 2012, JHC created “The John Jay Medal For Service” to recognize individuals who demonstrate a selfless spirit of commitment and engagement with their community mirroring the multifaceted contributions of Founding Father John Jay.
+In 2012, JHC created “The John Jay Medal For Service” to recognize individuals who demonstrate a selfless spirit of commitment and engagement with their community mirroring the multifaceted contributions of John Jay and his descendants.